TheDolentCity/realms/src/content/docs/rules/overview.md

 ## Realm Updates
 Once the Game Master has received all of the letters and actions from players, they craft a realm update.
 When the realm update is posted a new turn begins.
 Everything in the realm update is public and includes the following information:
-- A new [realm event](/rules/realm-events).
-One is rolled every update.
+- New [realm events](/rules/realm-events).
+One is rolled for each realm, every update, but oftentimes a meaningful event does not occur.
 - A list of [realm actions](/rules/realm-actions) taken by regents and their outcomes.
 Some realm actions can fail and some may not even be public.
 - Updates to [realm stats](/rules/realm-checks#stats), such as Wealth or Morale, are public but not explicitly listed.